-- To navigate expense submission for reimbursement and ProCard transactions through BlueSky, review this training. ou can also utilize the Blue Sky Help Tool (make sure you click "Me" in the top left corner of the screen first). - o For Reimbursement: Once on the "Me" tab, click on the red Blue Sky tab on the right side of the screen and type "cash," "expense," or "reimbursement." - For ProCard Transactions (for faculty and staff with access to a ProCard): Once on the "Me" tab, click on the red Blue Sky tab on the right side of the screen and type "credit." - To complete the Expense Item and Expense Report for reimbursements and ProCard transactions, you will need the following information: - o Name of the individual to be reimbursed - O Documentation (original or scanned) of goods received and scanned receipt showing proof of payment - When payment is by credit card, an itemized bill or invoice and a credit-card receipt are required. - When payment is in cash, an itemized receipt clearly indicating payment made is required. - Date of service or date of purchase - A brief description of the business purpose, which includes the course title; course number and section; and course enrollment.
+• To navigate expense submission for reimbursement and ProCard transactions through BlueSky, review the Reimbursement and ProCard instructions, a step-by-step guide with screenshots.
+To complete the Expense Item and Expense Report for reimbursements and ProCard transactions, you will need the following information:

+- o Name of the individual to be reimbursed - Documentation (original or scanned) of goods received and scanned receipt showing proof of payment - When payment is by credit card, an itemized bill or invoice and a credit-card receipt are required. - When payment is in cash, an itemized receipt clearly indicating payment made is required. - Date of service or date of purchase - A brief description of the business purpose, which includes the course title; course number and section; and course enrollment. - o In order to process the expense through the First-Year Program budget, faculty will need expense code and Cost Center information, which is included in the linked step-by-step guide above.
+If you experience technical issue entering the First-Year Program Cost Center, contact firstyear@depaul.edu.